flugg/laravel-responder/readme.md

 These methods call on the service behind the scene.

 ***
 _As described above, you may generate responses in multiple ways.
 Which way you choose is up to you, the important thing is to stay consistent.
-We will use the facade for the remaining of the documentation for simplicity sake._
+We will use the facade for the remaining of the documentation for simplicity's sake._
 ***

 ### Success Responses